RosettaCommons/documentation/build_documentation/Build-Documentation.md

 `       scons -j3      `

-Use the version of scons that is distributed with mini.
+Use the version of scons that is distributed with Rosetta.
 Useful for when scons is not installed on system

 `       python external/scons-local/scons.py      `